Naval Air Station Fallon: USAF Radar Station

-Around 1965, Fallon became an FAA/ADC joint-use facility.
+Around 1965, NAS Fallon became an FAA/ADC joint-use facility.
 The AN/MPS-14 radar was retired in 1969.
 In the early 1970s, the AN/FPS-35 was replaced with an AN/FPS-66A.

-Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
-The 858th Radar Sq was inactivated and replaced by the 858th Air Defense Group in March 1970.
+Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by radars.
+The 858th Radar Sq. was inactivated and replaced by the 858th Air Defense Group in March 1970.
 The upgrade to group status was done because of Fallon AFS' status as a Backup Interceptor Control (BUIC) master control center site.
-BUIC sites were alternate control sites in the event that SAGE Direction Centers became disabled and unable to control interceptor aircraft.
+BUIC sites were alternate control sites if SAGE Direction Centers became disabled and unable to control interceptor aircraft.
 The group was inactivated and replaced by the 858th Radar Squadron. as defenses against manned bombers were reduced only to be inactivated in June 1975.
 The group was disbanded in 1984.
 The FAA retained the AN/FPS-66A search radar, still in-use today and is networked into the Joint Surveillance System (JSS); the radar tower still is painted with red-and-white checkerboard.

 Museum

-The navy maintains the Naval Air Station Fallon Air Park museum on the base.
+The Navy maintains Naval Air Station Fallon Air Park museum on the base.

 Search and rescue team

-Since 1972 the base has had its own search and rescue team.
-Originally named Desert Angels and later renamed Longhorns, the team's mission was to provide SAR support for visiting Carrier Air Groups and other NAS Fallon tenant commands.
+Since 1972, the base has had its own search and rescue team.
+Originally named Desert Angels and later renamed Longhorns, the team's mission was to provide search and rescue support for visiting Carrier Air Wings and other NAS Fallon tenant commands.
 The Longhorns flew the Bell UH-1N from 1972 to 2009 and the Sikorsky SH-60F from 2009 to 2011.
-The team flew the Sikorsky MH-60S.
+The team flew the Sikorsky MH-60S until its disestabliment in 2022 when SAR responsibilities shifted to the Naval Aviation Warfare Development Command's Navy Rotary Wing Weapons School.
 The Longhorns frequently supported civilian search, rescue and medical evacuation efforts in conjunction with local law enforcement, medical and search and rescue agencies.
-The unit was disbanded during February 2022 with the aircraft being transferred to the NAWDC at Fallon.